-- No account minimum for Digital plan
+- No account minimum for the Digital plan

-- Access to advisor with Premium plan
+- Access to an advisor with the Premium plan

 - Direct indexing offered